 The “day of salvation” is the time when God demonstrates His grace.
 As God restored Israel from exile, He will reconcile people of the present generation.

-Paul uses “behold” twice in this verse, indicating the urgency of his remarks.
-The word “behold” then calls attention and focus on the truth of a statement.
-Paul leaves the quotation from Isaiah 49:8 and makes an application to the church.
-As God would help the Servant of the Lord in Isaiah, and sustain Him in ministry, so He will help the Corinthian church in their ministry.
+Paul used “behold” twice in this verse, indicating the urgency of his remarks.
+The word “behold” then calls attention to and focus on the truth of a statement.
+Paul left the quotation from Isaiah 49:8 and made an application to the church.
+As God would help the Servant of the Lord in Isaiah and sustain Him in ministry, so He would help the Corinthian church in their ministry.

 now is the accepted time;

-God’s delivered Israel from captivity in Isaiah.
+God delivered Israel from captivity in Isaiah.
 Here the “accepted time” refers to the age inaugurated by Christ and His death on the cross.
-God accepts those who would accept what Christ did for them.
+God accepts those who accept what Christ did for them.

 now is the day of salvation.

 The Corinthian church received acceptance by God at their salvation.
 The argument is not that Christians can be lost again after their salvation.
-Since Christ’s death has reconciled the believer, much more they will be saved by His life (Ro 5:9-10).
+Since Christ’s death has reconciled the believer, much more will they be saved by His life (Ro 5:9-10).
 Nothing can separate them from the love of God in Christ Jesus (Ro 8:35, 38-39).
-Since He saves a person, He will glorify them.
+Since He saves people, He will glorify them.

 God accepts those who embrace His plan.

-Christian spurn God’s grace by relapsing into legalism.
-God’s plan was not what the believer can do for Him, but what He did and does for the believer (Ga 3:1-6).
+Christians spurn God’s grace by relapsing into legalism.
+God’s plan was not what the believer can do for Him but what He did and does for the believer (Ga 3:1-6).